 2 Reasonably foreseen conditions of use subject to a proposed SNUR are not likely to present an unreasonable risk of injury to health or the environment.
 Based on EPA's experience, it is the Agency's judgment that a new use would not commence during the pendency of a proposed SNUR because web posting of a proposed SNUR serves as the cut-off date for a significant new use.
 Therefore, manufacturers and processors would not commence a prohibited new use that would be legally required to cease upon the finalization of the SNUR.
-Once a SNUR is final that the new chemical substance could have limited persistence and low potential for bioaccumulation, such that repeated exposures are not expected to cause food-chain effects via accumulation in exposed organisms.
-Based on EPA's TSCA New Chemicals Program Chemical Category for Esters3 and test data on analogous chemical substances, EPA estimates that the chemical substance has high environmental hazard and potential for the following human health hazards: eye irritation and specific target organ toxicity.
+Once a SNUR is final and effective, no manufacturer or processor - including the PMN submitter - may undertake the conditions of use identified as a significant new use of the PMN substance in the SNUR.
+EPA must first evaluate the new use in that the new chemical substance could have limited persistence and low potential for bioaccumulation, such that repeated exposures are not expected to cause food-chain effects via accumulation in exposed organisms.
+Based on EPA's TSCA New Chemicals Program Chemical Category for Esters3 and test data on analogous chemical substances, EPA estimates that the chemical substance has high environmental hazard and did not identify any human health hazards for the new chemical substance.
 The PMN describes conditions of use that mitigate the human health and environmental risks.
 Therefore, EPA concludes that the new chemical is not likely to present unreasonable risk to human health or the environment under the intended conditions of use.